Skip to main content

 • Challenges: Accessing and interpreting encrypted metadata adds another layer of difficulty.

-• MOBILedit Forensic: Extracting files and metadata is possible with MOBILedit Forensic PRO, but MOBILedit Forensic PRO+ is required for decryption to access the correct individual decryption keys.
+• MOBILedit Forensic: Extracting files and metadata is possible with MOBILedit Forensic PRO, but MOBILedit Forensic ULTRA is required for decryption to access the correct individual decryption keys.

 How to identify what encryption is being used